HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-gt                                       Yes      Yes      Yes     No    torch hardshrink                               Yes      Yes      Yes     No    torch heaviside                                Yes      Yes      Yes     No    torch hypot                                    Yes      Yes      Yes     No    torch igamma                                   Yes      No       No      No    torch index_copy                               Yes      Yes      Yes     Yes   torch
+gt                                       Yes      Yes      Yes     No    torch hardshrink                               Yes      Yes      Yes     No    torch heaviside                                Yes      Yes      Yes     No    torch histc                                    Yes      No       No      No    torch histogram                                Yes      No       No      No    torch hypot                                    Yes      Yes      Yes     No    torch igamma                                   Yes      No       No      No    torch index_copy                               Yes      Yes      Yes     Yes   torch